 However, crossbreeds tend to healthier than that of purebreds, so the Havamalt may be a safer bet than that if its parent breeds.

 Small dogs tend to live longer than that of a larger breed, as they don’t inherit the same large amount of health concerns and conditions.

 Intelligence, Temperament and Personality Traits of the Havamalt

 The Havamalt is a bright, enthusiastic and gleeful dog that always seems to be smiling If provided with the right amount of socialization from a young age.

 However, training is necessary for this type of dog, as it tends to be hesitant around small children and strangers.

-Regular walks around the neighborhood will help it become more comfortable, as well as regular playtime with surrounding children in the household.
+Regular walks around the neighbourhood will help it become more comfortable, as well as regular playtime with surrounding children in the household.

-It is also recommended that you enroll the Havamalt in obedience classes.
+It is also recommended that you enrol the Havamalt in obedience classes.